 Due to visual similarities, fungal acne can be misdiagnosed as acne vulgaris.

-A more detailed explanation of what fungal acne is and how to treat it can be viewed here.
+A more detailed explanation of what fungal acne is and available fungal acne treatments can be viewed in our article detailing everything you need to know about this skin condition.

 What Does Fungal Acne Look Like?

-MF appears in clusters of tiny pimples uniform in shape and size.
-There are no blackheads with fungus acne, a fungal acne outbreak mainly consists of tiny pus-filled lesions.
+A fungal acne breakout mainly consists of tiny pus-filled lesions.
 This is different from traditional acne, which tends to be more random in location, shape, and size and consists of both white and blackheads.

 Fungal acne can affect the chin and cheeks, and although it’s not as common on the forehead, it is possible to see the papules and pustules there, but often outbreaks on the forehead are normal acne.

-The majority of acne in this area is caused by dead skin cells clogging pores or acne-causing hair care products.
+More often than not, the majority of forehead acne is caused by dead skin cells clogging pores or acne-causing hair care products plugging up your hair follicles.

 Excess sebum secreted by the scalp, on the other hand, could play a role in the overgrowth of Malassezia, the fungus that causes dandruff.